 - 1. We value all children equally, and have high expectations for all our pupils. - 2.
-We value diversity at Hook Infants, we will view it positively and celebrate it. - 3.
-We will provide all children with a broad, balanced and relevant curriculum, and draw on the expertise of relevant outside agencies to help us achieve this with children with SEND. - 4.
-Teachers will adapt their teaching to take account of all learners in their class through high quality inclusive teaching. - 5.
-We will aim to work in partnership with parents, seek their views and respect their wishes. - 6.
-Wherever possible and appropriate we will seek the views of pupils in their educational provision. - 7.
+We value diversity at Hook Infants, we aim to view it positively and celebrate it. - 3.
+We aim to provide all children with a broad, balanced and relevant curriculum, and draw on the expertise of relevant outside agencies to help us achieve this with children with SEND. - 4.
+We aim that teachers adapt their teaching to take account of all learners in their class through high quality inclusive teaching. - 5.
+We aim to work in partnership with parents, we seek their views and respect their wishes. - 6.
+Wherever possible and appropriate we aim to seek the views of pupils in their educational provision. - 7.
 We accept that the learning of children with SEND is a collective responsibility of all staff at Hook Infants. - 8.
-We will maintain a high level of staff awareness and professional development in the issues of SEND, and that staff receive appropriate training to manage the learning of the SEND children in their care. - 9.
-We will provide targeted programmes for particular learning difficulties as required by the school population, and to continue to monitor and update these programmes. - 10.
-We will use 'best practice' interventions for all pupils with special needs, and engage appropriate support from external agencies to supplement our in-house skills.
+We aim to maintain a high level of staff awareness and professional development in the issues of SEND, and that staff receive appropriate training to manage the learning of the SEND children in their care. - 9.
+We aim to provide targetted programmes for particular learning difficulties as required by the school population, and to continue to monitor and update these programmes. - 10.
+We aim to use 'best practice' interventions for all pupils with special needs, and engage appropriate support from external agencies to supplement our in-house skills.